 Remember that your audience isn’t necessarily going to be focused on making a purchase.
 Instead, they often have a problem that needs a solution.
 Know the problems that your products and services can solve.
 Then, focus on those problems and solutions in your ad copy.

 For example, if you sell financial planning services, make a list of the problems that somebody might come to you to solve.
 This might include:

 Problem – I don’t understand how saving for retirement impacts the income taxes that I have to pay?

 Solution – Our investment advisors will explain the ways in which retirement savings can affect the amount of taxes you pay today and in the future.

 Once you’ve identified a primary list of problems and solutions, you can begin creating ad content that details how your products and services can help.

 Be Precise in Your Targeting

 Your advertising copy should make it very clear to your audience that you are addressing them.
-Create a very detailed target personas.
+Create very detailed target personas.
 Identify them clearly in your copy.
 Remember that targeting ‘everybody’ is the same as targeting ‘nobody’.